cuhksz-nlp/AESINER/README.md

 # AESINER

-This is the implementation of [Improving Named Entity Recognition with Attentive Ensemble of Syntactic Information]() at EMNLP2020.
+This is the implementation of [Improving Named Entity Recognition with Attentive Ensemble of Syntactic Information]() at Findings of EMNLP-2020.

 ## Citations